-You may have targeted therapy to control advanced rectal cancer (pages 112 to 113).
+You may have targeted therapy to control advanced rectal cancer.
 You may have it on its own or in combination with chemotherapy.

 Immunotherapy

 Some immunotherapy drugs can also be used to treat rectal cancer that has spread to other parts of the body.